To see product details, add this item to your cart. You can always remove it later.

 "...Result was dismal and they almost looked blue...."
 Read more

 Customers are dissatisfied with the value of the dye.
-They say it's a waste of time and money, and the results are disappointing.
+They mention that it's an absolute waste of time, utterly useless, and trash.
+The result was dismal and the sweater came out terrible.

 "...Result was dismal and they almost looked blue...."
 Read more